-Step 1: Enter the username and password configured for the Cisco ASA firewall in Step 4 of the "Configure initial Cisco ASA settings" procedure.
+Step 2: Enter the username and password configured for the Cisco ASA firewall in Step 4 of the "Configure initial Cisco ASA settings" procedure.

-Step 2: Navigate to the Intrusion Prevention tab in Cisco ASDM, enter the required connection information for IPS-SSP20-A access, and then click Continue.
+Step 3: In the Cisco ASDM work pane, click the Intrusion Prevention tab, enter the IP address, username, and password that you configured for IPS-SSP20-A access, and then click Continue.